sdkbox-doc/en/src/gameroom/GameroomPluginDoc.md

     #endif
     ```

-    Another patch file “AppDelegate.js3.15.patch” is for JS project.
+    Another patch file "AppDelegate.js3.15.patch" is for JS project.

     a.
-Open the “AppDelegate.cpp” in project-dir/Classes.
+Open the "AppDelegate.cpp" in project-dir/Classes.

     b.
-Before “USING_NS_CC”, add the sdkbox header files:
+Before "USING_NS_CC", add the sdkbox header files:

     ```cpp
     #ifdef SDKBOX_ENABLED
-    #include “PluginGameroomJS.hpp”
+    #include "PluginGameroomJS.hpp"
-    #include “PluginGameroomJSHelper.h
+    #include "PluginGameroomJSHelper.h
     #endif
     ```

     c.
-In the ctor and dtor of “AppDelegate”.
+In the ctor and dtor of "AppDelegate".
 Add redirect the STDOUT to a file since Facebook SDK don’t offer any logging APIs.

     ```cpp
     AppDelegate::AppDelegate()